umar-qureshi2/architecture-center/docs/cloud-adoption-guide/adoption-strategies/opportunistic.md

 # Opportunistic cloud adoption pattern

 - what are the characteristics of the "opportunistic" cloud adoption pattern?
-    - not fully committed to migrating entire enterprise to cloud?
+    - not fully committed to migrating entire enterprise to cloud
     - creating a standalone cloud environment with low goverance requirements for proof of concept work
     - may or may not want to promote workloads from PoC to a production environment once proven
     - may or may not be experimenting with multiple clouds